 Given the significance of discipleship, it follows that churches should carefully evaluate their teaching tools.
 Pastor Scott Graham is one of many pastors picking up the challenge to become actively involved in curriculum choices.

-At PPH, we recognize the pressure you face to use your 52 hours as wisely as possible to instill Apostolic values in your students as well as the need you have for easy-to-use materials for teachers in the classroom that are adaptable for a variety of services.
+At PPH, we recognize the pressure you face to use your teaching time as wisely as possible to instill Apostolic values in your students as well as the need you have for easy-to-use materials for teachers in the classroom that are adaptable for a variety of services.
 We also are intent on creating curriculum that cultivates lifelong disciples by reaching the heart and is adaptable for use in any service during the week.

 We offer a variety of materials to meet your needs.